 J.D.
 LaRock, professor of the practice in Northeastern’s Doctor of Law and Policy Program, shares how the DLP program promotes opportunities for experiential learning and project-based learning that addresses real-world problems.

-Northeastern is well-known as a world leader in experiential learning, and Northeastern’s Doctor of Law and Policy Program (DLP) is focused on developing scholar-practitioners who wish to advance their field of practice.
-As such, many of the students who join our program are keenly interested in opportunities to connect with real-world issues and solve actual problems of professional practice while they’re enrolled in our program.
+Northeastern’s Doctor of Law and Policy Program (DLP) is focused on developing scholar-practitioners who wish to advance their field of practice and improve the world around them.
+As such, many of the students who join the program are keenly interested in opportunities to connect with real-world issues and solve actual problems of professional practice while they’re enrolled in our program.

 Current Law and Policy Debates

 “Current Law and Policy Debates” is a first-year DLP course that examines U.S. constitutional law issues that perennially emerge in public policy debates.
 For example, topics might include the power of the U.S. President, the Electoral College, foreign affairs, and issues like mass incarceration, freedom of speech, and immigration.
 This course is coupled with a two-day residency where students have the opportunity to discuss and debate these issues directly with some of Washington’s top political, appointed, and media leaders.